PacoRamosR/PacoRamosR/README.md

 I'm a Full-Stack Web Developer 💻!
 </h2>

-I recently finish my studies ina bootcamp and Im looking for a job where I can use my skills and also grow up new ones.
+Recently finished my studies in a programming bootcamp and Im looking for a job where I can use my skills and also grow up new ones.

 ### 🤝 Connect with me: